DECATUR, Ill. (WAND) - The Massey Commission, formed after the police shooting death of Sonya Massey in 2024, released its final report Thursday.

 The 63-page report, which the group calls a "blueprint built from the voice of Sangamon County residents," was compiled over the last year.

 The commission will present the report to the Sangamon County Board at its Dec.
 9 meeting.
-The board formed the commission several months after Massey's death.
+The board and State Sen. Doris Turner (D-Springfield) formed the commission several months after Massey's death.

-“This report is what happens when a community refuses to look away,” said Massey Commission Co-Chair Joann Johnson, Massey Commission Co-Chair.
-“Inside are the stories, data, and solutions that our neighbors trusted us to carry forward.
+“This report is what happens when a community refuses to look away,” said Massey Commission Co-Chair Joann Johnson.
+“Inside are the stories, data and solutions that our neighbors trusted us to carry forward.
 Now we’re placing them in the hands of the public and saying: this belongs to you.”

 Massey was killed by former Sangamon County Sheriff's Deputy Sean Grayson inside her Sangamon County home in 2024.
 Grayson was found guilty of second-degree murder in October.
 He will be sentenced next month.